 This preview helps you verify that you have the materials on hand before starting production.

-Below the ingredients table, a summary section displays:
+Below the raw materials preview table, a summary section displays:

 Fill in the production specifics:

-The Deduct from Inventory checkbox controls whether Formuley automatically subtracts the ingredient amounts from your stock levels.
+The Deduct from Inventory checkbox controls whether Formuley automatically subtracts the raw material amounts from your stock levels.
 This option is only available when the batch status is set to Completed.
 For batches in other statuses (Planned, In Progress, Failed, Quarantine), inventory is not deducted.

 Click Save Batch to record the batch.
 You are redirected to the Batches list page, where your new batch appears with its status, formula name, and date.